On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Introduction

 When the present work was ready to be submitted to be considered for publication, we learned of a very interesting preprint by Pisin Chen, more than twenty years ago in which a proposal similar to ours had already been discussed \cite{pis}.
 In that preprint an analytical model of the quantum potential of the experiment of the two slits with electrons was used and a numerical study was also carried out.
 It was concluded, like us in the present work, that the electrons must emit radiation.
 We can say that this preprint and the present work, in a certain way, complement each other since, in our section III, we make a graphic study in scale, somewhat handmade and in Chen's work more general methods were used.
-However, in addition to the fact that Chen's prediction is mainly in the visible range, a range different from that predicted in the present work, namely radio waves\footnote{However, we note that the width of the slits used in Chen's work is different.}, the same author in a more recent preprint concludes that this radiation does not really exist \cite{kpis}.Therefore, we think that our proposal is of additional interest since, using different methods, we affirm that the BdB view of quantum mechanics is saying that this radiation should exist.
+However, in addition to the fact that Chen's prediction is mainly in the visible range, a range different from that predicted in the present work, namely radio waves\footnote{However, we note that the width of the slits used in Chen's work is different.}, the same author in a more recent preprint concludes that this radiation does not really exist \cite{kpis}.Therefore, we think that our proposal is of additional interest since, using different methods, we affirm that the causal view of quantum mechanics is saying that this radiation should exist.

-This letter is organized as follows: In section II we present the typical experiment and we made the calculations following usual quantum mechanics using an elementary pedestrian approach to quantum electrodynamics.
-In section III we make the computations according to the BdB approach giving first an exact formula for the emission power by electrons and then an estimate for its value in the case of two real experimental possibilities.
-In section IV we say two words about polarization of the emitted radiation and Section V is for discussion and conclusions.
+This letter is organized as follows: In section II we present the typical experiment and we made the calculations following an elementary pedestrian approach to quantum electrodynamics, giving an exact theoretical formula for the emission power by electrons valid independently of the interpretation.
+We calculate the numerical value of the emission power in the case of Copenhagen interpretation.
+In section III we make the computations according to the causal approach giving first an exact formula for the emission power by electrons and then an estimate for its value in the case of two real experimental possibilities.
+In section IV we say two words about polarization of the emitted radiation and in section V we discuss whether the uncertainty principle would prevent the detection that radiation.
+Section VI is for conclusions and discussion.
 A certain calculation was put in the appendix, in order not to separate the reader from the main line of reasoning.